 “Yes,” Carrie admitted.
-“I don’t know that they were as good, but it was during an uneventful weekend and the first one had piqued my curiosity.”
+“I don’t know that they were as good, but I hit an especially boring weekend and the first one had piqued my curiosity.”

-“Okay, then you might recognize this argument a bit, it’s connected to the second movie.”
+“Okay, then you might recognize this argument, it’s connected to the second movie.”
 Frank drew a straight horizontal line across the blackboard.
 “Imagine that this line represents time.
 Here’s the present.”
 He wrote a large P in the centre of the line.
 “This delimits the past and the future.”
 He wrote ‘PAST’ to the left and a large ‘F’ to the right.

 “Right then.”
 Frank dropped the chalk and dusted his hands.
 “The problem is that the me who traveled back in time came from this original timeline,” he stated, pointing at the first ‘P’ he had drawn.
 “Yet if I were to return from Past to Present, it would now be this alternate primed present,” he continued, indicating the second track.
 “In which I discover that there is now an ALTERNATE version of me with a different grandfather.
 A nasty time paradox that we wouldn’t get with my self-consistency theory.”

 Carrie shook her head.
 “You misunderstood me.
-There is no paradox if the timeline is smart enough to change things such that you don’t notice any difference in this alternate present,” she pointed out.
-“Your alternate self could even have had a reason to leave that timeline for the past too.
+There’s no paradox if the timeline’s smart enough to fix things such that you don’t notice this alternate present,” she pointed out.
+“I mean, your alternate self could had a reason to leave that timeline for the past too.
 Perhaps becoming you in the process.
-So when you return to the present, you simply pick up where that alternate life left off – with evidence of the change.”
+So when you return to the present, you simply pick up where that alternate life left off, as if there was no change.”

 Frank paused, looking back at the board.
-“Yeeeeees, I suppose,” he agreed hesitantly.
+“Yeeeeees, I suppose,” he agreed.
 “But that results in a lot more temporal details to take care of.
 That’s… chaotic, confusing and hard to sort out.”

-“Hence you prefer your less chaotic theory,” Carrie remarked dryly.
+“Hence you prefer your less chaotic theory,” Carrie said dryly.

 “Well, yes.
 With self-consistency, we get what I was saying before.
 Any changes made were fated to happen anyway!”
 He proceeded to erase part of his initially drawn line, the part lying to the right of the ‘x’ in the past.
 Then he erased the ‘prime’ next to his second P. “There is only ONE present.
 It’s not an alternate.
 Any kinks that exist in the timeline have always been there, as a result of us fulfilling our individual destinies.”

 Carrie folded her arms back across her chest and stared at the blackboard for an extended period of time before speaking again.
 “I disagree.
-I think it’s equally possible that, as soon as the swan broke, my brain changed to remember the past alteration, as opposed to the way things originally took place.
-What’s wrong with that argument?”
+It’s just as likely that, as soon as the swan broke, my brain changed to remember the new past.
+As opposed to the way things originally took place.
+Right?
+What’s wrong with that?”

 “Well…” Frank began to fidget.
 “Well, nothing on the surface, I guess,” he admitted.
 “But if that really is the case, then the time traveler themselves is not immune to the effects of changed time.
 Meaning after you change something, you’ll remember only one timeline anyway.
 Beneath the surface, what’s the difference?”

-“The difference is that I could get my mother back – and even remember growing up with her around!”
-Carrie fired back triumphantly.
+“The difference is that I could get my mother back – and remember growing up with her around,” Carrie fired back triumphantly.

 “Sorry about that,” Carrie mumbled.

-“Yes, well… I suppose I was sort of speaking without thinking,” Frank responded, dabbing at his face with the ice filled handkerchief.
+“Yes.
+Well.
+I guess I was arguing without considering the implications,” Frank responded, dabbing at his face with the ice filled handkerchief.
 He’d just come back downstairs after spending fifteen minutes getting his nose to stop bleeding.

 Carrie shuddered visibly.
 “True, we don’t want that.”
 She frowned in thought.
 “All right then.
 How about this.
-If YOU agree to keep an open mind about the possibility of fixing things with my mother… I’LL agree to back off a bit until we know more about what we’re dealing with.
+If YOU agree to keep an open mind about fixing things with my mother… I’LL agree to back off until we know more about what could be going on here.
 Since my theory implies that I might not remember waiting a few extra weeks anyway.”

 “I guess that’s reasonable,” Frank consented, sinking into a chair and tossing the handkerchief aside.
 “Thank you.
 I’m glad we’ve got that of the way.”
 He looked over at the lab counter.
 “Which brings us to the question of the time machine itself.

 “What?
-Oh, sorry….”
-The blonde girl shook her head.
-“You’ve reminded me of something.
-From back when we were trapped in the woods.
-That nickel I used in the machine, it was given to me by a strange man.
-A strange man who seemed to know that it was exactly what we needed.
-As if he knew why we were stranded there.”
+Oh, sorry.”
+The blonde shook her head.
+“You’ve reminded me of something from when we were trapped in the woods.
+That nickel I used in the machine?
+It was given to me by a weird man.
+And the guy seemed to know that it was exactly what we’d need, like he knew why we were stranded out there.”

 Frank sat bolt upright in his chair.
 “What?
 Did this person mention the time machine?”

 Carrie shook her head.
-“Not specifically.
+“Not as such.
 Not directly.
 All he said was…” She paused, brow furrowing as she tried to recall.
 “He gave me the nickel, then said, ‘It’s yours now.
 Do what you will with it.
 Just guard it.
 Don’t let anyone take it away from you.'”

 “Don’t let anyone take the nickel away from you?”
 Frank wondered.

 “The guy might not have had all his marbles,” Carrie admitted.
-“The two others he was with didn’t seem to think highly of him… though again, they didn’t seem to know him very well either.
+“The two he was with didn’t seem to think highly of him… though again, they didn’t seem to know him either.
 Maybe this ‘Shady’ guy thought they’d take the money away from me?”

 Frank frowned.
 “Guard it.
 Don’t let anyone take it away from you,” he repeated.
 He found his eyes being drawn back towards the table.
-“Could he have been referring to the time machine itself?”
+“Could your ‘Shady’ have been referring to the time machine itself?”

 Frank rubbed his forehead.
 “We’re also speaking of events that happened two years ago.
 Yet you only found the machine this past week.
-The only way this makes sense is if he knew back then that he’d be leaving it somewhere for you to find in the future.”
+The only way this makes sense is if he knew back then that he’d be leaving the device somewhere for you to find in the future.”

-“But if he knew two years ago that I would get it, why not give it to me back THEN?”
+“If Shady wanted me to have it two years ago, why not give it to me then?”
 Carrie pointed out, apparently irritated.

 The two teenagers stared at each other in puzzlement.
 “I’m getting the impression that there’s something bigger than we realize going on here,” Frank remarked.

 “You could be right,” Carrie admitted uneasily.
-“Frank, have you told anyone else about the existence of this machine yet?”
+“Frank, have you told anyone else about the time machine yet?”

 “No. I figured no one would believe me until the proof turned up.
-Or that if they did believe me, they would want to get involved, and I didn’t want to deal with that either.”
+Or that if they did believe me, that they would want to get involved.
+I didn’t want to deal with that either.”

 Carrie nodded.
-“Then let’s keep the machine’s existence to ourselves.
+“Then let’s keep it a secret.
 At least for now.”

 Frank nodded.
 “I’ll go along with that.”

 “Good.”
 There was a moment of silence.
-“Then perhaps I’ll leave it with you to conduct any necessary tests.
-However… before that, there is one last thing which I feel I must do.”
+“Then I guess I’ll leave it with you for testing.
+Except before that, I gotta try one last thing.”

 Frank blinked, standing back up.
 “Pardon?”